andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

  * `barrier-mgr` - all tests pass
  * `chains` - all tests pass
  * `event-mgr` - all tests pass
- * `msg-mgr` - 1 test fails  - receive suceeds when timeout expected
+ * `msg-mgr` - 1 test fails  - receive succeeds when timeout expected
  * `sem-mgr` - all tests pass

  * `barrier-mgr` fixed by changing sis core argument from `-m 2` to `-m 4`.